Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Introduction

 In the local case, we require a good number of PW's of $\H$ to satisfy a high level of density around each triangle (in terms of 4-cliques containing it) in $\H$.
 This is local in nature because the triangles are considered independently of each other.
 To contrast this, we introduce the global notion, where we request the PW's themselves be deterministic nuclei.
 This way, not only do we achieve density around each triangle but also ensure the same is achieved for all the triangles of $\H$ simultaneously.
 Finally, we relax this strict requirement for the weakly-global case by requiring that PW's only contain a deterministic nucleus that includes the triangles of $\H$.

-\textbf{Global and Weakly-Global Cases.} We show that computing global and weakly-global decompositions are intractable, namely \#P-hard and NP-hard, respectively (Section~\ref{hardnessSection}).
-We complement our intractability results by proposing efficient algorithms for these two cases that give approximate solutions based on search space pruning combined with Monte-Carlo sampling (Section~\ref{globalnucleus}).
+\textbf{Global and Weakly-Global Cases.} We show that computing global and weakly-global decompositions are intractable, namely \#P-hard and NP-hard, resp.
+(Section~\ref{hardnessSection}).
+We complement these results with efficient algorithms for these two cases that give approximate solutions based on search space pruning combined with Monte-Carlo sampling (Section~\ref{globalnucleus}).

 \textbf{Local Case.} We show that local nucleus decomposition is in PTIME (Section~\ref{localnucleus}).
 The main challenge is to compute the probability of each triangle to be contained in $k$ 4-cliques.
 We present a dynamic programming (DP) solution for this task, which combined with a triangle peeling approach, solves the problem of local nucleus decomposition efficiently.
 While this is welcome result, we further propose statistical methods to speed-up the computation.
 Namely, we provide a framework where well-known distributions, such as Poisson, Normal, and Binomial, can be employed to approximate the DP results.
 We provide detailed conditions under which the approximations can be used reliably, otherwise DP is used as fallback.
 This hybrid approach speeds-up the computation significantly and is able to handle datasets, which DP alone cannot.